Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-“A person is more likely to be murdered in Alaska than any other state,” according to a National Crime Information Center statistic cited in “Fatal Frontier: Evil In Alaska,” premiering Sunday, November 14 at 7/6c on Oxygen, which focuses on the disturbing and chilling homicide cases that have occurred in the state.
+“A person is more likely to be murdered in Alaska than any other state,” according to a National Crime Information Center statistic cited in “Fatal Frontier: Evil In Alaska,” streaming now on Oxygen, which focuses on the disturbing and chilling homicide cases that have occurred in the state.

 The most famous murderer in Alaska, though, is Robert Hansen, notoriously known as the “Butcher Baker,” who left a trail of women’s bodies in Alaska.
 Here's what to know about the serial killer who used the rugged frontier as a gruesome hunting ground.

 Who is Robert Hansen?

 Born in 1939 and raised in Estherville, Iowa, Hansen was the son of an overbearing Danish immigrant baker described as a “big old mean guy.”
 As an adolescent, Hansen stuttered and had severe acne.
 He turned to hunting and tracking as a solitary pursuit, later using these skills in his calculated murders.

 In 1957, Hansen began a one-year stint in the U.S. Army Reserve.
 He later worked as an assistant drill instructor at a police academy in Pocahontas, Iowa, according to the Waterloo-Cedar Falls Courier.
 Ten years later, Hansen and his second wife moved to Alaska, where he raised two children and opened a bakery.
 He was described as “mousy” by the Anchorage Daily News.
 But his mild-mannered demeanor masked a secret and sinister double life.